AnkushSingh2108/Machine-Learning-using-python/README.md

 # Machine-Learning-using-python
-These are the files which i have practiced Machine Learning
+These are the files which I have practiced Machine Learning